 Who receives PAW?

-PAW has a circulation of more than 72,000.
+PAW has a circulation of more than 97,000.
 All undergraduate and graduate alumni receive the magazine.
 In addition, Princeton University faculty members and professional staff receive PAW.
-Other interested readers may subscribe by emailing the publisher and business manager, Nancy MacMillan, at email@example.com; regular domestic subscriptions cost $22 per year ($26 outside the United States).
+Other interested readers may subscribe by emailing the publishing director, Allison Sulllivan, at email@example.com; regular domestic subscriptions cost $22 per year ($26 outside the United States).

 What is PAW’s relationship with Princeton University?